quarva/netlify-plugin-sitrep/demo/index.md

 ## While you're here...

 Consider donating to [Public Knowledge](https://www.publicknowledge.org/donate/).
 They do important advocacy work on issues including copyright, net neutrality, and privacy.
-You can learn moe about them [here](https://www.publicknowledge.org/about-us/).
+You can learn more about them [here](https://www.publicknowledge.org/about-us/).

 ---